How One Writer Is Battling Tech-Induced Attention Disorder

 There I solved the great philospphical question of the 21st century.
 Don't worry I require little in the way of compensation.
 People like the article writing STFU is all I ask.
 That and a case of beer a week for life

-I had a similar problem (Score:2)
+I had a similar problem (Score:3)

 I used to have a similar problem.
 It's why I don't use Facebook more than once a day, and I never use reddit except when I have a specific question to answer.
 The constant cycle of needing a spike of validation or novelty then getting bored again within a minute was driving me crazy.
 But I suspect my problem is more common than what the author writes about.
 It also sounds worse.
 Her problem can be solved by not picking up the phone, but the novelty addiction manifests as a gnawing addictive craving.

+Now they must have something to blame for lack of attention.
+It's not my fault, it was my phone!

+I'm sure there will be a specialist branch of therapy available for you all.

 That's why I keep my smartphone turned off.
-(Score:2)
+(Score:3)

 Unless I actually need to call someone.
 There's a good solution to the issue with alerts and Trump tweets.
 Just uninstall those applications.
 Personally I think of the smartphone as a communication device and occasional location tracker.
 News is something you can browse at home on your desktop or something.